 In the biodiversity-rich Kapuas Hulu district of Indonesia’s West Kalimantan region, three Indigenous communities whose livelihoods are based on fishing, farming, and non-timber forest products have been trying for years to resolve land-use conflicts worsened by climate change.

 From traditional indigenous and community fora, to inputs from non-governmental organizations (NGOs) and governments, various attempts have been made over a dozen years or so to help the Embaloh, Iban and Malay people resolve differences so they can better cope with significant and growing problems.
 Those include declining water quality, falling fish stocks, increasing pressure from the climate crisis, along with rising demand for oil palm and the resources that their plantations demand.
-Kapuas Hulu is one of the poorest districts in West Kalimantan, which adds to the pressure on the land.
+Kapuas Hulu is one of districts in West Kalimantan targeting to increase regional revenue from large scale plantation, which adds to the pressure on the land.

 Further complicating matters is the fact that this landscape is particularly vulnerable and valuable – some 60 percent of the region has been designated as a conservation area due to the high value of its biodiversity, intact forest cover and the specific features of Danau Sentarum lake, the biggest body of water in Kapuas Hulu district.
 This wetland is unique in Indonesia: it dries up during dry season and reverts to a deep lake during wet season.
 It also produces vast amounts of freshwater fish that sustain local communities.